frederick-vs-ja/Quuxplusone-blog/_posts/2022-11-18-polycube-snakes.md

 ![Two polycube ouroboroi](/blog/images/2022-11-18-polycube-ouroboroi.jpg)

-For non-ouroboroi, we have a choice to distinguish one of the two end cubes as the "head" (a "directed polycube snake"), or to leave them undifferentiated (an "undirected polycube snake").
+For a non-ouroboros, we have a choice to distinguish one of the two end cubes as the "head" (a "directed polycube snake"), or to leave them undifferentiated (an "undirected polycube snake").
 For example, the L-tetromino corresponds to two distinguishable directed snakes: one with its head on the short leg of the L, and one with its head on the long leg.
 But the I-tetromino (four cubes